bbauska/LFS173x/README.md

 Click [here](https://github.com/cloudcompass/ToIPLabs/blob/master/docs/LFS173xV2/ProductionWrites.md) to
 run the lab.

-## Lab: Using the Aries Endorser Service {#lab-using-the-aries-endorser-service .unnumbered}
+## Lab: Using the Aries Endorser Service

 In this lab, we'll look at a fully automated endorser service deployment.
 It's our old favorite Alice and Faber demo, but this time